Course 1: Rust Language

 Course: Generic Types

-As templates in C++, Rust enables the use of generic type in function or struct, enums or methods definitions.
+Like templates in C++, Rust enables the use of generic types in functions or struct, enums or method definitions.
 Here is a simple definition of a Point structure using integer or float coordinates:

 #![allow(unused)]